sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 ### Task 3.1: Pull Request scans and Accurate Findings

+In this task, you will learn how to enhance CodeQL's security analysis by enabling advanced query configurations and integrating extended security queries.
+You will gain experience in modifying CodeQL workflows, committing changes related to security vulnerabilities in code, and understanding how CodeQL will accurately identify specific issues, such as clear-text logging of sensitive information, while filtering out less relevant findings.
+This will deepen your understanding of leveraging CodeQL for more precise and effective security scanning in your codebase.

 1. Next, we're going to enable _Advanced setup_ for one of our interpreted language repositories by going back to the `ghas-bootcamp-python` repository.
 Follow the instructions from the **Getting Started** section to go to the `ghas-bootcamp-python` repository.

 1. Now, head over to **Settings** -> **Code security and analysis** -> scroll down to **Code scanning** and click the `...` and then click _Switched to advanced_.
 This will prompt us to turn off the existing CodeQL workflow to avoid duplicating Action runs.Click on **Disable CodeQL**